Magnon influence on the superconducting density of states in superconductor$-$ferromagnetic-insulator bilayers: System and formalism

 with

-where $\hat H_1$ describes a spin-splitting of the electronic energy spectrum in S in the mean-field approximation.
-The second term $\hat H_2$ represents the Ising-term, which physically accounts for the renormalization of the spin-splitting by magnonic contribution.
+where $\hat H_1$ describes a spin splitting of the electronic energy spectrum in S in the mean-field approximation.
+The second term $\hat H_2$ represents the Ising term, which physically accounts for the renormalization of the spin splitting by magnonic contribution.
 Since the processes of the spin transfer between electrons and magnons are of primary importance for our consideration, when calculating the electronic Green's function we simplify this term by substituting the magnon operator $b_{\bm q}^\dagger b_{\bm q}$ by its averaged value $\langle b_{\bm q}^\dagger b_{\bm q}\rangle = n_{\bm q} \delta_{\bm q \bm q'}$, where $n_{\bm q}$ is the density of magnons with wave vector $\bm q$.
-The third term $\hat H_3$ transfers spin between electron and magnon operators and will turn out to be the most significant for effects under consideration.
+The third term $\hat H_3$ transfers spin between electron and magnon operators and will turn out to be the most significant for the effects under consideration.

-If we choose the wave functions of electrons $\Psi_{\bm k}(\bm \rho)$ and magnons $\phi_{\bm q}(\bm \rho)$ at the interface in the form of plane waves propagating along the interface, that is $\Psi_{\bm k}(\bm \rho)=(1/\sqrt{d_S})e^{i \bm k \bm \rho}$ and $\phi_{\bm q}(\bm \rho)=(1/\sqrt{d_{FI}})e^{i \bm q \bm \rho}$, then $\hat{H}_{ex}$ can be simplified:
+If we choose the wave functions of electrons $\Psi_{\bm k}(\bm \rho)$ and magnons $\phi_{\bm q}(\bm \rho)$ at the interface in the form of plane waves propagating along the interface, that is, $\Psi_{\bm k}(\bm \rho)=(1/\sqrt{d_S})e^{i \bm k \bm \rho}$ and $\phi_{\bm q}(\bm \rho)=(1/\sqrt{d_{FI}})e^{i \bm q \bm \rho}$, then $\hat{H}_{ex}$ can be simplified: